basho-labs/little_riak_book/en/05-app-guide.md

 ### Mutability

-For years, functional programmers have been singing the praises of immutable data, and it confers significant advantages when using a distributed data store like Riak.
+For years, functional programmers have been singing the praises of immutable data, which can confer significant advantages when using a distributed datastore like Riak.

-Most obviously, conflict resolution is dramatically simplified when objects are never updated.
+Most obviously, conflict resolution is dramatically simplified when objects are never updated (because it is avoided entirely).

 Even in the world of single-server database servers, updating records in place carries costs.
-Most databases lose all sense of history when data is updated, and it's entirely possible for two different clients to overwrite the same field in rapid succession leading to unexpected results.
+Most databases lose all sense of history when data is updated, and it's entirely possible for two different clients to overwrite the same field in rapid succession, leading to unexpected results.

 Some data is always going to be mutable, but thinking about the